Home Equity Loan and HELOC Calculator

 • Maximum LTV ratio: 85%

-In most cases, you’ll spend 2% to 5% of your home equity loan amount toward closing costs.
+In most cases, you’ll spend 2% to 5% of your home equity loan or home equity line of credit amount toward closing costs.

 If you don’t have enough home equity for a loan now, try these three steps to help you build equity in your home: